IFRS financial statements

-During the year, the Company has repaid packing credit loans of USD 8 million and availed additional packing credit loan of USD 4 million.
-These packing credit loans are secured against the trade receivables of the Group.
-As at March 31, 2013, the Company has outstanding packing credit loan of USD 4 million (As at March 31, 2012: USD 8 million).
-The Company has taken forward exchange contracts with respect to this loan.
+During the year ended March 31, 2014, the Company has availed packing credit loans of USD 10 million and has repaid packing credit loans of USD 14 million.
+These packing credit loans were secured against the trade receivables of the Company.
+As at March 31, 2014, the Company has no outstanding packing credit loan (As at March 31, 2013: USD 4 million).
+The Company had taken forward exchange contracts with respect to this loan.

 Trade payables and accrued expenses consist of the following: